eugenielai/eugenielai.github.io/posts/reviews.md

 ---
-title: My Take on Causal Inference: Assessing Online Platform’s Policy Impact on Review Manipulation
+title: My Take on Causal Inference: Assessing Online Platform’s Policy Impact on Incentivized Reviews
 layout: post
 author: Eugenie Lai
 date: 2020-04-12

 ---

-# My Take on Causal Inference: Assessing Online Platform’s Policy Impact on Review Manipulation
+# My Take on Causal Inference: Assessing Online Platform’s Policy Impact on Incentivized Reviews
 Date: 2020-04-12

 Out of pure curiosity, I did a PhD-level business course this term on causal inference.
 This post is a light-hearted version of my course project [report](/docs/work/policy.pdf), advised by [Dr. Arslan Aziz](https://www.sauder.ubc.ca/people/arslan-aziz).
 This work is my first exposure to research in social science and a preliminary application of causal inference techniques in online policy.
 Although comparing to research in CS, this experience felt very different for me, I appreciated the opportunity to explore a variety of topics and techniques in economics and learned that I am most motivated by the quatifiable impact of my work on a real-world problem.